PREAMBLE

 5. Provide membership with a current regional political representative list.

-6. Provide the Newsletter Committee a monthly article for the newsletter related to legislation.
+6. Provide the Newsletter Committee with 3 articles per year for the newsletter related to legislation.

 7. Attend individual committee sessions prior to board meetings as scheduled by the Chairperson.